Video conferencing – how to do it right?

 c) At home

-At the home office, choose a quiet place: a room where children, roommates, family members, or pets cannot interfere during your meeting.
+At the home office, choose a quiet room where children, roommates, family members, or pets cannot interfere during your meeting.
 Advise them that you are in a business meeting and should not be disturbed.

-Pay attention to your background
+Pay attention to your background.

 • work-appropriate